 - Driver's side and passenger side rear-view mirrors OR interior rear view mirror

 - Rooftop strobe

-- All safety features must be kept in good working order, and the department is responsible for the costs associated with installation and maintenance of these safety features.
+All safety features must be kept in good working order, and the department for which the unit is operated is responsible for the costs associated with installation and maintenance of these safety features.

 - Operators must yield to pedestrians at all times.
-Special care must be taken on sidewalks.
+Care must be taken on sidewalks.
 Speed is to be reduced when approaching pedestrians and a vocal call-out or request to pass must be issued prior to passing pedestrians and other SCUVs.